 When you wake, hydrate!
 Coffee should not be your first fluid of the day.
 Drink anywhere from 1 glass to 1 litre of filtered water, your skin will thank you.

-Sleep, it's where your body does its best work.
+Sleep, you might be taking time off bu it's where your body does its best work.